 Frequently Asked Questions

 What can the small grant be used for?

 What is the largest grant we can receive?

 What are the minimum qualifications for a grant to be considered?

-- The applicant is a Rotary Club in good standing with Rotary International.
+- The applicant is a Rotary Club in a malaria-endemic area and is in good standing with Rotary International.